meowpass/FollowComplexInstruction/README.md

     --output_file_name=checked_res_llama2
 ```

-Then, We employ the GPT3.5-turbo to correct the wrong response produced by the model.
+Then, we adopt advanced LLMs (teacher model) GPT-3.5-turbo to correct the failed constraints one by one.
 You can correct the response to simultaneously get data for IFT and DPO with the script `correct.sh`:

 ```shell
 python ../get_data/correct.py \